Do you need to cycle a planted tank for shrimp?

 3. Overfeeding: If you’re using fish food to start your cycle, be careful not to overfeed.
 Too much food can cause ammonia levels to spike too high, which can stall the cycle and lead to poor water quality.

-4. Not Using a Water Conditioner: Tap water often contains chlorine, which can kill beneficial bacteria and stall your cycle.
-Always use a water conditioner to remove chlorine before adding water to your tank.
+4. Not Using a Water Conditioner: Tap waterOpens in a new tab. often contains chlorine, which can kill beneficial bacteria and stall your cycle.
+Always use a water conditionerOpens in a new tab. to remove chlorine before adding water to your tank.

 5. Ignoring Temperature and pH: Beneficial bacteria thrive in warm water with a slightly acidic to neutral pH.
 Ignoring these factors can slow down your cycle or prevent it from completing.